This is the biggest challenge we face today.

 Adaptation

 Each of these areas of our city have different challenges and different strategies for successful adaptation to the threat of increased flooding.
-Improved stormwater management, strategic development decisions, restoring our wetlands and oyster reefs, and conserving and expanding our conserved forests are all strategies that we need to employ in all areas of our city.
+Improved stormwater management, strategic development decisions, restoring our wetlands and oyster reefs, and protecting and expanding our conserved forests are all strategies that we need to employ in all areas of our city.

 Mitigation

-LRNow is committed to working with all of our members, residents, businesses and faith communities, to discover ways to reduce our energy use and greenhouse gas emissions.
+LRNow is committed to working with all of our members, residents, businesses and faith communities to discover ways to reduce our energy use and greenhouse gas emissions.
 We are offering financial support for energy audits and encouraging all of our members to examine ways to reduce energy use and greenhouse gas emissions.

 Trees are one of our most important tools for reducing greenhouse gas emissions and managing water.
 We are promoting tree planting with all of our partners and actively looking for opportunities for larger forest restoration projects.
 We are all discovering and celebrating the power of trees.
-LRNow has partnered with the Nature Conservancy and Virginia Tech University to study to benefits of conserved forest land and to plan carefully and smartly to protect and expand our conserved forest lands in Virginia Beach.
+LRNow has partnered with the Nature Conservancy and Virginia Tech University to study to benefits of conserved forest land and to plan carefully to protect and expand our conserved forest lands in Virginia Beach.

 Hope in moderating the effects of climate change lies in every person’s individual commitment to make changes that can have large cumulative impacts.

 Watch this page for more content as we learn more and develop our strategies and approach to adaptation.
 And keep in mind, as Paul Hawken said “If you look at the science about what is happening on earth and aren’t pessimistic, you don’t understand the data.
 But if you meet the people who are working to restore this earth and the lives of the poor, and aren’t optimistic, you haven’t got a pulse.
-What I see everywhere in the world are ordinary people willing to confront despair, power, and incalculable odds in order to restore some semblance of grace, justice, and beauty to this world”.
+What I see everywhere in the world are ordinary people willing to confront despair, power, and incalculable odds in order to restore some semblance of grace, justice, and beauty to this world.”

 City of Virginia Beach